EleazarB7/StakingContract/README.md

 # StakeContract Solidity Project

-This project includes a Solidity smart contract named StakeContract, which allows users to stake and withdraw tokens with interest calculations.
+This project includes a Solidity smart contract named Stake, which allows users to stake and withdraw tokens with interest calculations.

 ## Smart Contract Details